St Tropez France Travel Guide

 Saint-Tropez lacks its own train station.
 The nearest major station is Saint-Raphaël-Valescure (SNCF), approximately 000 meters away.

 The regional Zou!
-Network furnishes coach services connecting Saint-Tropez with nearby towns like Saint-Raphaël, Sainte-Maxime, Grimaud, and Gassin.
+Network furnishes coach services connecting Saint-Tropez with close-by towns like Saint-Raphaël, Sainte-Maxime, Grimaud, and Gassin.

-Roads in the Var department are generally well-maintained, though roads along the coast can be winding, narrow, and heavily congested in summer.
+Roads in the Var department are generally well-maintained, though seaside roads can be winding, narrow, and heavily congested in summer.

 Driving offers flexibility but brings its own considerations.